Maximal temperature of strongly-coupled dark sectors

 We should underline that we have on purpose kept our study on a rather general level, with the hope that it is then also more broadly applicable.
 Adding specific model assumptions, further issues could be addressed.
 Notably, the value of the maximal temperature, and in particular whether it is above $\Tc^{ }$ or not, has implications for dark matter production, but the details are very model-dependent~(cf., e.g., refs.~\cite{ulb,soni,dark}).

 Apart from phenomenological issues, there are also theoretical ingredients that could be built into our framework.
 Hoping that exploratory low-temperature investigations of the friction coefficient~\cite{explore,sphaleron_4d} turn ultimately into a semi-quantitative tool, the error bands in \fig\ref{fig:Tmax} could be reduced.
+Were the same to happen with the shear viscosity $\eta$, the gravitational wave estimate in \se\ref{ss:gw_f03} could be sharpened.
 Inserting assumptions about the couplings of the inflaton to both the dark and the visible sector, and of the sectors between each other, two different temperatures could be tracked.
 Finally, investigating the non-equilibrium physics of a system possessing two adjacent transitions (cf.\ \fig\ref{fig:mixed}(middle)) might reveal interesting gravitational wave signatures.
 In the last case, it should be recalled that the transition takes place during a period in which inflaton oscillations dominate the energy density, resulting in changes to the normal predictions that assume a radiation-dominated universe.